MRCREEPRO11/Robloxify/README.md

 - For more details, see: https://creativecommons.org/licenses/by-nc-nd/4.0/

-# Version 1.1 | Beta [29/01/2025]
+# Version 1.2 | Stable [29/01/2025]

 #### 🛠️What's New?:
+- User profile accent color changer now work
+- centering improved
+- catalog bug fixed
-- Sorry letter is moved to bottom
+- added support to new chart

 #### 🤔Known Bug:
 - Avatar list get bugged when scrolling down (Not transparent)
 - Ropro "Your Most Played" Is not rounded or not perfectly squared (let's just say that)
-- Yes, Avatar profile accent changer does not work im to lazy

 #### 💡Requirements:
 - Roblox Dark mode